mirrorctl/mirrorctlDocs/content/docs/reference/command/snapshot/delete.md

 weight: 11
 ---

-## The `snapshot delete` command

-Delete one or more snapshots.
+The `mirrorctl snapshot delete` command permanently removes one or more snapshots from a mirror.

+By default, it will not delete snapshots that are currently published to staging or production unless the `--force` flag is used.

 ```bash
 mirrorctl snapshot delete <mirror-id> <snapshot-name...> [flags]
 ```

-The `snapshot delete` command permanently removes one or more snapshots from a mirror.
-By default, it will not delete snapshots that are currently published to staging or production unless the `--force` flag is used.

 ## Usage